 Provide your full name, home address, phone number, and email address.
 Note: Be sure your email address looks professional.
 It can be some form of your name, such as “BettyNurse” or “Betty_Nurse.”
 Avoid cute or funny email addresses such as “HotNurse” or “Wild_Betty.”
 Get a new email address if necessary.
 If you wish to add a number to it, do not use your birth year.

 In a sentence or two, describe your career goals and provide a capsule description of yourself.
-A new CNA might write, “Compassionate CNA seeking a position in long-term care to provide outstanding patient care as a dependable team member.”
+A new CNA job seeker might write, “Compassionate, CPR-certified CNA seeking an entry-level position in long-term care to provide outstanding patient care as a dependable team member.”
 A more experienced CNA might write, “Experienced and reliable CNA with excellent patient care and documentation skills, seeking a position in pediatric care.
 Adept at working in a variety of health care settings.“

 Skills and Qualifications:

 Here is where you get to tell a prospective employer how great you are.
 Don’t overlook basic skills just because they don’t seem particularly noteworthy.
 The CNA’s role is to measure and record fundamental information about the patients.
 Here are some examples of skills you can list:

 - CPR and first-aid certified (add the date)

 - Proficient in basic skills of patient care

 - Vital signs and patient observation